MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-patch-orchestration-application.md

 A. The time taken by Patch Orchestration Application is mostly dependent on following factors:

-- Policy of CoordinatorService - Default policy of `NodeWise` will result in patching only one node at a time, esp. in case of bigger clusters we recommend using `UpgradeDomainWise` policy to achieve faster patching across cluster.
+- Policy of CoordinatorService - Default policy of `NodeWise` results in patching only one node at a time, esp. in case of bigger clusters we recommend using `UpgradeDomainWise` policy to achieve faster patching across cluster.
 - Number of updates available for download and install - Avg. time taken for downloading and installing an update should not exceed couple of hours.
 - Performance of the VM and network bandwidth.